 It felt... lighter.

 Maybe we're finally moving past the tension of the past.
 Maybe time is doing what words never could.
-I don't know.
-But it felt good to exist in the same space without friction.
+I don’t know what it means yet, but it felt good to exist in the same space without friction.

-Of course, while that was happening, my phone lit up with texts from my mother—concerns, complains, arguments about me being there again.
+Of course, while that was happening, my phone lit up with texts from my mother—concerns, complaints, and the usual arguments about me being there again.

 Some patterns persist.